deltachat/deltachat-pages/es/help.md

 as defined by the Autocrypt Level 1 specification.

-### ¿Se expone un mensaje en texto claro si no está disponible el cifrado de extremo a extremo? {#tls}
+### Are messages marked with the mail icon exposed on the Internet? {#tls}

-Even if your messages are not guaranteed to be end-to-end encrypted, they are still protected from Internet providers like cell or cable companies.
+If you are sending or receiving e-mail messages without end-to-end encryption (using a classic e-mail server), they are still protected from cell or cable companies who can not read or modify your e-mail messages.
-However, your and your recipient's e-mail providers may read, analyze or even modify your messages, including any attachments, if they are not end-to-end encrypted.
+But both your and your recipient's e-mail providers may read, analyze or modify your messages, including any attachments.

 Delta Chat by default uses strict
 [TLS encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security)